 - Computer: with high-speed internet access

-- Scanner or camera for uploading images of daily practice (or digital writing device if student wants to do daily practice digitally)
+- Scanner or camera for uploading images of daily practice (or digital writing device if the student wants to do daily practice digitally)

 Each participating school must assign a course proctor for the student(s) at the school taking the course.
 The regular classroom teacher may serve as the proctor.
 The course proctor will: